-Reports by the National Disability Rights Network2, the Governmental Accountability Office (GAO) 3 and others show that children can suffer serious bodily harm and even death at the hands of teachers or school staff when using restraint techniques, especially when they are not appropriately trained (and even when they are).
+Reports by the National Disability Rights Network, the Governmental Accountability Office (GAO) and others show that children can suffer serious bodily harm and even death at the hands of teachers or school staff when using restraint techniques, especially when they are not appropriately trained (and even when they are).
 The National Disability Rights Network has identified incidents where students were subjected to restraint and/or seclusion and have been physically injured, traumatized, or died as a consequence.
-The GAO found hundreds of cases of alleged ps.pdf?utm_content=&utm_medium=email&utm_name=&utm_source=govdelivery&utm_term
+The GAO found hundreds of cases of alleged abuse and death related to the use of restraint and seclusion on school children during the past two decades.